rowanmoul/ArchSecureDualBoot/README.md

 The disk will be encrypted with LUKS, and unlocked automatically with a passphrase stored in the TPM that can only be unlocked if PCRs contain the expected values.
 The disk will not unlock if any of the PCR values are different, meaning that something in the boot sequence has changed, such as someone with physical access using shim to bypass secure boot, or replacing your kernel image with a malicious one.
 The TPM policy checks on the PCR values are separate from the checks done by secure boot and grub, meaning an attacker would have to bypass both systems to accomplish a boot time attack.

+If you don't have a TPM you can still secure your boot process by following all of the other parts of this guide to take control of secure boot and make GRUB secure.
+You will have to enter a passphrase to unlock the disk at each boot without a TPM though.

 ## Two-Factor TPM disk unlocking

 Having the disk unlock automatically in the manner described so far is fairly secure, but it would also unlock for anyone who might pickup our machine if we were to lose it, or who otherwise has physical access to it.
 This leaves only our linux user password and other software access controls between such a person and our data.
 To mitigate this we can add another factor to the disk unlock.
 The signed TPM policies we will be creating can be stored on a USB drive that you keep with you.
 To unlock the disk automatically you'll need to have the usb drive connected to your machine.
 We will also be storing half of the authorization value needed to sign new TPM policies on this drive (and the other half inside the encrypted disk) so the drive will also be needed whenever the TPM policy needs to be refreshed, such as after a kernel or grub update.